 - Time spent addressing the lawsuit.

-Respecting individuals’ personal values and beliefs is the key for developing trust among employees.
-Such an approach would help ensure that employees don’t feel intimidated by others behavior.
-Your training should also concentrate upon developing empathy among employees.
+Respecting individuals’ values and beliefs is the key to developing trust among employees.
+Such an approach would help ensure that employees don’t feel intimidated by other’s behavior.
+Your training should also concentrate on developing empathy among employees.

 Empathy is probably the most important factor that leads to team members interfering with an ongoing incident of harassment.